Prachurja-Saha/Java-practice/com/javainternal/java-basic-info-0.md

 # ByteCode(intermediate form of code(1010) that machine can understand) is platform independent(can run anywhere)
 // JRE, JVM, JDK

-# JVM -> JAVA Virtual machine (piece of software where java code runs)
-1) Provides runtime environment in which Java bytecode can be executed.
-2) Platform independent

 JRE -> JAVA runtime environment
 1) Set of software tools which are used for developing Java applications
 2) It contains a set of libraries + other files that JVM uses at runtime.
 3) It is the implementation of JVM

-JDK -> JAVA Development kit
+# JDK -> JAVA Development kit (It includes several tools, utilities, and libraries that assist in Java programming.)
-The JDK contains a private Java Virtual Machine (JVM) and a few other resources such as an interpreter/loader (java), a compiler (javac), an archiver (jar), a documentation generator (Javadoc), etc. to complete the development of a Java Application.
+Key Components :
+- Java Compiler (javac): Translates Java source code into bytecode.
+- Java Runtime Environment (JRE): Part of the JDK that includes the JVM, core libraries, and other components necessary for running Java applications.
+- Java Virtual Machine (JVM): Interprets the compiled Java bytecode and executes it on the host machine, providing platform independence.
+- Java Libraries: A comprehensive set of standard libraries that provide essential functionalities like data structures, input/output operations, networking, graphical user interface development, etc.
+- Java Debugger (jdb): Helps in debugging Java programs by providing features like setting breakpoints, examining variables, and stepping through code.
+- JavaDoc: A tool used for generating API documentation in HTML format from Java source code comments.
+- Java Archive (JAR) Tools: Utilities for packaging Java classes and associated resources into JAR files, which can be used to distribute Java applications and libraries.

 JDK : {
 JRE: {JVM, Set of libraries, other files},
-Development tool : {i.e javac, javadoc..etc}
+Development tool : {i.e. javac, javadoc..etc}
 }

 # Data types